kalinator1/github.io/README.md

 # github.io
-This is the first website created as part of an introduction to HTML
+This is the first website created as part of an introduction to GitHub on Codeacademy